matrix-org/thirdroom-unity-exporter/Packages/thirdroom-unity-exporter/Documentation~/index.md

 1. Open `Edit > Project Settings...`
 2. Ensure that <kbd>Color Space</kbd> is set to `Linear`
 3. Ensure that <kbd>Lightmap Encoding</kbd> is set to `Normal Quality`
+4. If you're using Unity 2022, ensure that <kbd>HDR Cubemap Encoding</kbd> is set to `Normal Quality`

 ![Project Settings](./Images/ProjectSettings.png)